Boys Basketball

 - 1st Team All-Ivy selection (’18-’19) while leading the Tigers in rebounding (6.4 per game) and was second in scoring (13.6 per game).
 Reached 1,000 career points his senior season.

-- Named Ivy League Defensive Player of the Year and the Ivy League Tournament Most Outstanding Player his sophomore season.
+- Ivy League Defensive Player of the Year

 Ben Bentil ’14 - Providence College